javierriveracastro/betteroll-swade/README.md

 ![Settings](docs/settings.png)

-**Alpha note: Removed settings are only relevant to version 1 and will be removed in the final version.**

 The first options define what happens when you click with different keys pressed.
 You can choose three actions:

 * Default system roll: Better rolls will do nothing, the default system behaviour will be preserved.
 * Show BetterRolls card: A card will be shown where you can click to roll with different options (see below).
 * Show card and trait roll: The same card will be displayed, but it also will make a roll with the default options, show it, and (if it is enabled) show the results.
+* Show card and roll trait and damage: The full automation option.
+This will show the card, roll the relevant trait, and if it is an item with a damage field it will also roll damage if the trait roll was successful.
+It will roll raise damage for a raise result in the trait test.

-The next setting ("See result card") lets you choose if a result card will be shown ater a roll; and, if it is, who can see it: either everybody or just the master.
+The next setting ("See result card") lets you choose if a result card will be shown after a roll; and, if it is, who can see it: either everybody or just the master.
 Note that the master can make it public later with the right--click context button.

 Finally, if you are using `Dice So Nice`, you can set the theme for the Wild Die.
 To make it easy to spot, I recommend using a flat theme like white or black.